leonorae/HereItIs/PAGE_TESTING.md

 ## 2. Event Page

 ### Page Title
-Event Details: [Event Name]
+[Event Name] @ [Venue Name]

 ### Page Description
-This page displays detailed information about a specific event, including the artist, venue, date, time, and ticket information.
+This page displays detailed information about a specific event, including the artists performing, venue location, date, time, ticket information, and a description.

-[Insert mockup or hand-drawn image here]
+TODO finish and insert mockup

 ### Parameters needed for the page
 - Event ID

 ### Data needed to render the page
-- Event details (name, date, time, description)
+- Event details (name, venue, date, time, price, description)
+- Event name
+- Venue name and address
+- Date and time
-- List of Artists
+- List of Artists performing
+- Pricing
-- Artist information
+- Description

 ### Link destinations for the page
-- Artist profile page
+- Artist pages
-- Venue details page
-- List of Artists
+- Back to home

 ### List of tests for verifying the rendering of the page
 1. Test: Event information display
    - Verify all event details are correctly displayed
-   - Ensure the page title includes the event name
+   - Ensure the page title includes the correct event and venue name

 2. Test: Artist and venue links
    - Check that links to artist and venue pages are present and functional